iterative/dvc.org/static/docs/commands-reference/commit.md

 And we've verified that `dvc commit` has saved the changes into the cache, and that the new instance of `model.pkl` is in the cache.

-### Variation: Running commands outside of DVC control
+## Example: Running commands outside of DVC control

 It is also possible to execute the commands that are executed by `dvc repro` by hand.
 You won't have DVC helping you, but you have the freedom to run any script you like, even ones not recorded in a DVC file.

-In this case if your command is going to modify a file under DVC control, you must first unprotect it.
+In this case if your command is going to modify a file under DVC control, you must first unprotect it using the `dvc unprotect`.
 Therefore if we're going to execute `featurize.py` by hand, we do this:

 ```dvc
     $ dvc unprotect data/features model.pkl